MonChiSub/TheWarWithin-TSM_Group_Setup/README.md

 # Changes to the Setup

+> 20/10/2024 Changes
+> - Added more missing items
+> - Moved now obtainable items out of unobtainables into their intended groups

 > 05/10/2024 Changes
 > - Added some missing items
 > - Moved incorrectly grouped items to their intended groups (Some items may still be in the wrong group, slowly sorting)